 We have no Viewranger track for this segment as I was concerned about the battery usage of the SPOT X and our limited ability to recharge as I had brought only one battery charger that was rated for two full recharges for a standard phone.
 I decided that keeping the SPOT X charged was more important than the tracking our hike.
 Once back home I did do a manual track on Viewranger, called a ‘Route’ and was very surprised that even though the day finished off with a stiff hike up Citadel Pass gaining 450 m we finished at Howard-Douglas CG less than 100 m above where we started at Lake Magog CG.
 Checking the profile of the day it starts as a long continuous downhill hike steadily losing elevation until finally reaching the low point after 12 km.
 The elevation gain is limited to 3 km between km’s 13 and 16 with the hike finishing off downhill into Howard-Douglas CG.
 The net elevation gain for the day was about 80 m.

 I was up and out of the tent around 7 am.
 Today was a moderate length day at around 22 km so we were not afforded the luxury of sleeping in but we were not in a big rush to get going either.
 I expertly boiled the water for coffee and we had our coffee and Logan Bread while packing up the campsite.
 We headed off down the trail at about 8:30 am.
 The day was overcast with heavy cloud.
-Emily started off the day with her lightweight fleece over top her hiking shirt.
+Micah started off the day with a lightweight fleece over top their hiking shirt.